How To Fix The Fatal Mistake That's Losing You Retail Customers

 Hard Rock Cafe prides itself that its employees are like the land of misfit toys.
 They are all unique and different.

-To break out of being beige is hard for many retailers because they’ve been working retail so long.
+To break out of being beige is hard for many retailers because they’ve been working retail for so long.
 The only place they think they can compete is price.

 I’ve got news for you...there’s always someone cheaper.